 For example, the Majority Criterion states that "if one candidate is preferred by a majority (more than 50%) of voters, then that candidate must win."
 This criterion is used to dismiss Score and Approval voting, as running contrary to our basic notions of democracy.
 Further, this Majority Criterion failure is hypothesized to encourage factional bullet voting, because a majority offering any support at all to another candidate can contribute to the loss of the majority's preferred choice.

-Contemporary voting theory work goes a step further: instead of asking “can a certain kind of problem ever happen?”, modern analytical methods ask, “how rarely do problems of all kinds happen?”
+Contemporary voting theory work goes a step further: instead of asking “can a certain kind of problem ever happen?”, modern analytical methods ask, “how rarely do problems of all kinds happen, and with what impact?”
 To this end, we suggest a relaxed version of the Majority Criterion that recognizes degree of impact on representative accuracy and strategic voting.

-IRV, SRV, Unified Primary and 3-2-1 voting pass the Relaxed Majority Criterion.
+IRV, STAR, Unified Primary and 3-2-1 voting pass the Relaxed Majority Criterion.
 Score and Approval Voting do not.